Track mileage automatically

 Baggage shipping costs

 You can deduct any costs related to sending baggage while on a work-related trip.
-So if you need to check luggage at an added cost or ship extra clothing to your destination, those expenses are considered tax deductible.
+So, if you need to check luggage at an added cost or ship extra clothing to your destination, those expenses are considered tax deductible.

 How to claim clothing-related tax deductions

 Business expenses, including eligible clothing and dry cleaning costs, can be listed on your federal tax return.
-Use Schedule C, Form 1040 and list your deductions under line 24 of the Expense section.
+Use Schedule C, Form 1040, and list your deductions under line 24 of the Expense section.

 Remember to keep records of your purchases for 3 years after filing your tax return in case you’re audited.
-A receipt is the best type of record, but the IRS allows other types of proof of purchase as well.
-These include bills, invoices, bank statements, canceled checks, and credit card statements.
+A receipt is the best type of record, but the IRS also allows other types of purchase proof.

 Limitations to deduction amounts